Muddy Buddy Krispie Treats

 - Line a 9×13” pan with foil and spray with nonstick cooking spray.

 - Place butter, peanut butter, marshmallows, and chocolate in a large bowl.
 Heat in 30 second increments, stirring between each, until the mixture is melted.
 Quickly stir in the rice krispies.
+If the mixture starts to seize, add 1-2 tablespoons more of butter.

 - Press into prepared pan.
 Let them cool, then cut into squares.